angoca/db2unit/doc/development.md

 The same script with different extensions works for different platforms:

 * No extension in Bash for Linux and Mac OS.
+Many scripts in Bash requires the `.` command before the name of the script in order to reuse the connection.
 * `.bat` in CMD for Windows.
 * `.ps1` in PowerShell for Windows.
 * `.ksh` in Korn mainly for AIX.
+It also needs the `.` command to run many of the commands.

 ### Main